OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/dps/sidtc.md

 ---
 title: sidtc
-description: Documentation for sidtc, a tool command that retrieves and sorts short interest and days-to-cover data.
+description: "Documentation for sidtc, a tool command that retrieves and sorts short" interest and days-to-cover data.
 keywords:
 - sidtc